 TL;DR: just focus on changing your perspective, you will gain confidence over time :)

-For specific recommendations, check out my books & links page.
+For specific more suggestions, check out my links & books page.

 My main machine is a Framework laptop.
 I love it.